PHONICS AND EARLY READING

 Create a sentence - writing about a stimulus, often a picture from the storybook they were reading, for example filling in a speech bubble, completing a 'Wanted' poster or writing a simple recipe.

 Adults use these activities when appropriate but also create their own activities as a result of their ongoing assessment of the children.
-This way Read, Write Inc. sessions always contain activities that are exciting, appropriate and fun!
+This way RWI sessions always contain activities that are exciting, appropriate and fun!

 Research has shown that incorporating nonsense words into teaching reading can be an effective way to establish blending and segmenting skills.
 However it is important to ensure that children understand that they are reading nonsense words (and why) so that they are not confused by trying to read the words for meaning.
 By reading nonsense words children develop their ability to decode individual sounds and then blend them together to read.
 They are an indicator of early reading skills and work as a quick, reliable and valid way of assessing children.
 However reading nonsense words is only a small part of the Read, Write Inc. phonics teaching.

-Below you can find some examples of nonsense words for each stage of Read, Write Inc. Of course, any number of nonsense words exist and the following lists are only to give an idea of the kinds of words that might be used.
+Below you can find some examples of nonsense words for each stage of RWI Of course, any number of nonsense words exist and the following lists are only to give an idea of the kinds of words that might be used.

-In addition to our Read, Write Inc. books, our pupils at Beech Grove also follow a phonically decodable colour banded reading scheme that matches their home reading to their current reading attainment.
-In addition, our children select books that interest them from our library, during their regular library slots, as well as enjoying daily class story time and guided reading sessions.
+In addition, all children have the opportunity to select books that interest them from our library, during their regular library slots, as well as enjoying daily class story time and guided reading sessions.

 To further encourage our budding readers to invest more time devouring books, we have established a Reading Challenge where classes compete for the highest number of children reading four times or more each week.
 Every child who achieves this will be entered into a monthly raffle where they could win their own book.
 The more they read, the more chances they receive!